zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 where sample locations \\(\bm{u}\_i\\) at the distance \\(u_i\\) along the ray are distributed according to the [PDF](https://en.wikipedia.org/wiki/Probability_density_function) \\(p\\).

 We can [importance sample](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Importance_Sampling.html) the integrand (distribute samples according to the PDF) in several ways.
 Ideally, we would like to make the PDF proportional to the [product](https://cgg.mff.cuni.cz/~jaroslav/papers/2014-zerovar/) of all terms of the integrand.
 However, unless we use [path guiding](https://cgg.mff.cuni.cz/~jirka/path-guiding-in-production/2019/index.htm), that is typically not possible.
-We will focus on the technique called [free path sampling](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte.html) that makes the PDF proportional to the transmittance-attenuation product \\(T \mu\_t\\) (effectively, by assuming that the rest of the integrand varies slowly; in practice, this may or may not be the case - for example, for regions near light sources, [equiangular sampling](http://library.imageworks.com/pdfs/imageworks-library-importance-sampling-of-area-lights-in-participating-media.pdf) can give vastly superior results).
+We will focus on the technique called [free path sampling](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte.html) that makes the PDF proportional to the extinction-transmittance product \\(T \mu\_t\\) (effectively, by assuming that the rest of the integrand varies slowly; in practice, this may or may not be the case - for example, for regions near light sources, [equiangular sampling](http://library.imageworks.com/pdfs/imageworks-library-importance-sampling-of-area-lights-in-participating-media.pdf) can give vastly superior results).

-In order to turn the attenuation-transmittance product into a PDF, it must be normalized over the domain of integration, \\(\bm{x}\\) to \\(\bm{y}\\).
+In order to turn the extinction-transmittance product into a PDF, it must be normalized over the domain of integration, \\(\bm{x}\\) to \\(\bm{y}\\).
 We must compute the normalization factor

 $$ \tag{16}
       \int\_{\bm{x}}^{\bm{y}} T(\bm{x}, \bm{u}) \mu\_t(\bm{u}) du
     = \int\_{\bm{x}}^{\bm{y}} e^{-\tau(\bm{x}, \bm{u})} \mu\_t(\bm{u}) du.
 $$

-If we use the [fundamental theorem of calculus](https://en.wikipedia.org/wiki/Fundamental_theorem_of_calculus#First_part) to interpret the attenuation coefficient as a derivative
+If we use the [fundamental theorem of calculus](https://en.wikipedia.org/wiki/Fundamental_theorem_of_calculus#First_part) to interpret the extinction coefficient as a derivative

 $$ \tag{17} \mu\_t(\bm{u}) = \frac{\partial \tau}{\partial u}, $$

-we can use the one of the [exponential identities](https://en.wikipedia.org/wiki/List_of_integrals_of_exponential_functions#Integrals_involving_only_exponential_functions) to simplify the attenuation-transmittance integral:
+we can use the one of the [exponential identities](https://en.wikipedia.org/wiki/List_of_integrals_of_exponential_functions#Integrals_involving_only_exponential_functions) to simplify the extinction-transmittance integral:

 $$ \tag{18}
     \int\_{\bm{x}}^{\bm{y}} e^{-\tau(\bm{x}, \bm{u})} \frac{\partial \tau(\bm{x}, \bm{u})}{\partial u} du